 As providers of, and connection points to, public health services and community conditions that protect and promote health and well-being, parks and recreation plays a vital role in addressing substance use and mental health disorders.
 Park and recreation professionals confront these challenges daily, with many staff on the frontlines responding to substance use, mental health crises and related issues in the public spaces they manage.
 While substance use and mental health disorders significantly impact communities and individuals across all races, classes, geographies and identities, the park and recreation field has an opportunity to respond to and be a part of the solution.

-With funding from the AmerisourceBergen Foundation, NRPA has developed a number of resources to support park and recreation professionals as they address substance use and mental health disorders in their communities.
-A three-part suite of resources includes:
+With funding from the AmerisourceBergen Foundation, NRPA has developed a number of resources to support park and recreation professionals as they address substance use and mental health disorders in their communities:

 Parks and Recreation: A Comprehensive Response to the Substance Use Crisis

 The report, Parks and Recreation: A Comprehensive Response to the Substance Use Crisis, explores response strategies and recommendations for park and recreation professionals.
 This resource highlights a variety of tactics and levels of response that focus on prevention, operations and maintenance, public safety, community education, partnership building, staff training and development and more.
 Strategies are supported by federal, state and local public health agencies and organizations — and are rooted in evidence-based best practices and solutions.